 When you first step outdoors, do you often take a big whiff of the outside air?
 Even just the smells of nature can reduce stress and put us in a calmer state of mind.
 Scientists believe this is because our sense of smell is closely linked to parts of the brain that process emotion and memory- just one whiff of nature can trigger feelings of calm and joy.

 There are so many smells in nature to behold- fragrant flowers, damp soil and leaves, cut grass, and fresh rain.
 For many of nature’s creatures, smell is closely tied to their ability to thrive.
 In fact, the most commonly used method of communication among animals is the invisible language of odors.
-Skunks use their smelly spray as a defense against predators, ants produce a scent trail from the food source to their nests, and many creatures use scent as a way to mark territory, seek out food or even to identify members of their family or colony groups.
+Squirrels use their sense of smell to find their hidden cache of food, skunks use their smelly spray as a defense against predators, ants produce a scent trail from the food source to their nests, and many creatures use scent as a way to mark territory, or even to identify members of their family or colony groups.
 Try out some of these fun ways to help kids explore the scents of nature and focus on their amazing sense of smell!

 Guess that smell: Place a variety of ingredients with scents (i.e. citrus, herbs, spices) inside paper bags or opaque containers (i.e. yogurt or other recycled container) with a tissue secured on top so that the contents are hidden.
 Invite kids to smell each container and describe how the mystery ingredients smell.
 Offer descriptive words (i.e. sweet, spicy) to boost language skills.
 Which smells does your child like the most?
 The least?
 Do any of the smells remind your child of familiar foods, people, places or objects?
 Then, invite your child to guess the mystery scents before revealing what is inside.